metabase/metabase/docs/data-modeling/metrics.md

 ## Metric permissions

 Like questions, models, and dashboards, whether a group can view or edit a metric depends on [collection permissions](../permissions/collections.md).
 By "view" we mean the ability to see the metric in a collection, or see the metric as an option when building a query with the metric's data source.
-If a metric is used in another question, whether a group can view the question depends on the question's collection, not the metrics.
+If a metric is used in another question, whether a group can view the question depends on the question's collection, not the metric's collection.

 By "editing" a metric, we mean [editing the metric's query definition](#editing-a-metric).